spmallick/learnopencv/README.md

 # learnopencv
 Learn OpenCV  : C++ and Python Examples.
-You can find a details at [LearnOpenCV.com](http://www.LearnOpenCV.com)
+You can find the details at [LearnOpenCV.com](http://www.LearnOpenCV.com)

 ## List of Blog Posts